 Command Description ACTIVESIM?
 Query the Active SIM card, i.e., which SIM card is currently being used for the data connection.
 ATACTIVESIM? to query 1-The SIM card in slot 1 (upper slot) is the Active SIM.
-2-The SIM card in slot 2 (lower slot) is the Active SIM.
-3-The R2C eSIM is the Active SIM.
+2-The SIM card in slot 2 (lower slot) is the Active SIM. !BAND Query or set the RF band range or technology.
+AT!BAND? to query the current setting AT!BAND=n to set at the next reboot. • n=00-All Bands • n=01-Europe 3G • n=02-North America 3G • n=06-Europe • n=07-North America • n=08-WCDMA ALL • n=09-LTE ALL For a list of bands supported in each group, see Setting for Band on page 562.
 BANDMODE Query or set the Bandwidth Throttle mode.
-ATBANDMODE? to query ATBANDMODE=n to set n=0-Disable n=1-Enable +CGDCONT HSPA only.
+ATBANDMODE? to query ATBANDMODE=n to set • n=0-Disable • n=1-Enable

+Command Description +CGDCONT HSPA only.
 Query or set the PDP context, APN, and other information required to establish a connection to o an HSPA network.
 You only need to configure this once.
 The parameters are saved and used each time a connection is made to the HSPA network.
-AT+CGDCONT? to query AT+CGDCONT = PID,PDP_TYPE,APN [,IPADDR] to set PID = PDP context identifier PDP_TYPE = numeric parameter that specifies a PDP context definition APN = Access Point Name IPADDR = IP address Examples: AT+CGDCONT=1,IP,proxy AT+CGDCONT=1,IP,internet need to configure +CGDCONT.
+AT+CGDCONT? to query AT+CGDCONT = PID,PDP_TYPE,APN [,IPADDR] to set PID = PDP context identifier PDP_TYPE = numeric parameter that specifies a PDP context definition APN = Access Point Name IPADDR = IP address Examples: AT+CGDCONT=1,IP,proxy AT+CGDCONT=1,IP,internet Note: When using the APN-related optons in ACEmanager, you generally do not need to configure +CGDCONT.
 CHGSIMPIN This command changes the SIM PIN on the Active SIM card.
-To change the SIM PIN ALEOS requests as part of the ALEOS SIM PIN feature, see SIMPIN on page 500.
-ATCHGSIMPIN= <old pin="">,<newpin> Note: To enable or disable the SIM PIN lock, see ENASIMPIN on page 491.
-For more information, see SIM PIN on page 99.</newpin></old>
+To change the SIM PIN ALEOS requests as part of the ALEOS SIM PIN feature, see SIMPIN on page 493.
+ATCHGSIMPIN= <old pin="">,<newpin> Note: To enable or disable the SIM PIN lock, see ENASIMPIN on page 484.
+For more information, see SIM PIN on page 96.</newpin></old> CLIENT_PPP_AUTH Query or set the Force Network Authentication mode.
+ATCLIENT_PPP_AUTH? to query ATCLIENT_PPP_AUTH=n to set • n=0-None • n=1-PAP • n=2-CHAP Examples: ATCLIENT_PPP_AUTH?
+1 OK ATCLIENT_PPP_AUTH=2 OK If this command is used with an AirLink LX60, the query or set applies to the Active SIM.
+Use CLIENT_PPP_AUTHSIM1 or CLIENT_PPP_AUTHSIM2 to query or set a specific SIM card, based on the slot it is installed in.